maxxsh/GifthealthEngineeringProject/README.md

 The current prescription key is a simple `patientName:drugName` string.
 It is good enough for this input format, but with more flexible input I would use a safer key builder.

 If more event types were added, I would move event handling into separate handler functions instead of growing one large conditional block.

-## Summary

-This solution tries to show basic production habits: separate logic, test the important parts, and document the choices that are not fully spelled out in the prompt.